earmuff-jam/assetalert/setup/deployment_guide.md

 ### Test Instance

 - Use `main.sh` to run test instance.
   - This test instance will have no data.
-Assumption is that you view mashed app from the scratch.
+Assumption is that you view asset tracker app from the scratch.
   - ./main.sh -e
   - ./main.sh -T
 - Run `-e` command first to get all .env variables for build.